martinsarrionandia/aws-rancher/README.md

 Default output format: json
 ```

 - Create an S3 Bucket using the aws cli.
 This bucket is for the state file.
-In this example i've used my domain name sarrionandia.co.uk.
+In this example, I have used my domain name sarrionandia.co.uk.
 Buckets are private by default.

 ```bash
 aws s3api create-bucket --bucket sarrionandia.co.uk --region eu-west-2